 Episodes

-Dave Blanks sits down with Nick Katers, Appalachian State’s Associate Vice Chancellor of Facilities Management, to talk about the new addition to Peacock Hall, home of the largest undergraduate College of Business in the UNC system.
-The two discuss the history of the Walker College of Business, the reasons behind the expansion to Peacock Hall, and what folks can expect during and after the project.
-Nick shares how this $40 million project is part of a phased transformation, set to finish in August 2026, that will ultimately include the long-awaited “daylighting” of Boone Creek to bring natural spaces to campus.
-Find out what’s next for this landmark project at Appalachian State!
-(Recorded September 18, 2024)
+On this latest episode, University Communications' Dave Blanks sits down with Nick Katers, App State’s associate vice chancellor of facilities management, to talk about the new addition to Peacock Hall — home of the largest undergraduate College of Business in the University of North Carolina System.
+The two discuss the history of the Walker College of Business, the reasons behind the expansion to Peacock Hall and what the App State Community can expect during and after the project.
+Katers shared that this $40 million project, set to be completed in August 2026, is part of a phased campus transformation that will ultimately include the long-awaited daylighting of Boone Creek to bring natural spaces to the Boone campus.
+Find out what’s next for this landmark project at App State!
+(This episode was recorded Sept.
+18, 2024.)

 TRANSCRIPT